-Depression and Opiate Addiction
+Depression and Opioid Addiction

 Depression, also known as Major Depressive Disorder (MDD) or clinical depression, is treatable.
 MDD requires a medical diagnosis, although depression tests online are gaining popularity.
 Online depression tests can often be a starting point for those wanting to seek help for their mental health disorders, but any diagnosis should come directly from a licensed medical professional.
 Even if a test is coming from a reputable website, professional help should always be sought for a proper diagnosis.

-Treating Depression and Opiate Addiction Simultaneously
+Treating Depression and Opioid Addiction Simultaneously

-Medical provider appointments are imperative to ensure that if medication is required that clients are on the proper medication and dosage.
+Medical provider appointments are imperative to ensure that if medication is required, clients are on the proper medication and dosage.
 A large problem in the field of mental health disorders is medication compliance.
 Medication compliance plays a vital role when treating co-occurring disorders in a PHP setting.
 Medications can reduce the symptoms of psychiatric disorders and allow clients to focus on therapy, 12-step meetings, and their day-to-day activities that are setting them up for long-term sobriety.
 Having access to a medical provider allows for any changes to be made that are adversely affecting a client, which can lead to better medication compliance.
-Not being compliant with medication when struggling with addiction and mental health illnesses can be narrowed down to a few causes.
+Not being compliant with medication when struggling with addiction and mental health illnesses can be narrowed down to a few causes:

-- Medication-related side effects
+- Medication-related side effects.

-- Adverse reactions between medication, or concerns of being over medicated
+- Adverse reactions between medication or concerns of being over medicated.

-- Lack of support about being on medication
+- Lack of support about being on medication.

 Intensive Outpatient Treatment for Co-Occurring Disorders

-GateHouse Treatment also offers a Family Program that allows the families of clients to receive help in dealing with the ripples of addiction and how it has affected their lives.
+GateHouse Treatment also offers an Addiction Treatment Family Program that allows the families of clients to receive help in dealing with the ripples of addiction and how it has affected their lives.
 Our Family Program will allow those with co-occurring disorders to discuss with their families where they are at now with both their mental health and sobriety.
 Our Family Program allows for the bedrock of relationships to be set and can begin to clear the air in a healthy and safe environment.
 The Family Program also allows for clients to set the tone for maintaining their mental health alongside sobriety.
 At the same time, this program allows family members to set boundaries surrounding both their mental health needs and substance use disorder.